AdobeDocs/commerce-operations.en/help/install/system-requirements.md

 [php_xdebug 2.5.x][] or later (development environments only; can have an adverse effect on performance)

-{:.bs-callout-info}
+>[!NOTE]
+>
-There is a known issue with `xdebug` that can affect Magento installations or access to the storefront or Admin after installation.
+>There is a known issue with `xdebug` that can affect Magento installations or access to the storefront or Admin after installation.
 For details, see [Known issue with xdebug][].

 <!-- Link Definitions -->
 [Known issue with xdebug]: https://support.magento.com/hc/en-us/articles/360034242212